 Instruction typically begins with phonological awareness, progressing to orthographic knowledge, and ending with morphological knowledge in later stages of instruction.

-Entry points typically are limited with same instructional program and sequence for all.
+Entry points are typically limited with same instructional program and sequence for all.

 Teacher Imparts Knowledge